Rotator cuff tear: Chronic tears

 Chronic tears are indicative of extended use in conjunction with other factors such as poor biomechanics or muscular imbalance.
 Ultimately, most are the result of wear that occurs slowly over time as a natural part of aging.
 They are more common in the dominant arm, but a tear in one shoulder signals an increased risk of a tear in the opposing shoulder.

-Several factors contribute to degenerative, or chronic, rotator cuff tears of which repetitive stress is the most significant.
+Several factors contribute to degenerative, or chronic, rotator cuff tears, of which repetitive stress is the most significant.
 This stress consists of repeating the same shoulder motions frequently, such as overhead throwing, rowing, and weightlifting.
-Many jobs that require frequent shoulder movement such as lifting and overhead movements also contribute.
-In older populations impairment of blood supply can also be an issue.
-With age, circulation to the rotator cuff tendons decreases, impairing natural ability to repair, increasing risk for tear.
+Many jobs that require frequent shoulder movement, such as lifting and overhead movements, also contribute.
+In older populations, impairment of blood supply can also be an issue.
+With age, circulation to the rotator cuff tendons decreases, impairing the natural ability to repair, increasing the risk for a tear.
 Another potential contributing cause is impingement syndrome, the most common non-sports related injury and which occurs when the tendons of the rotator cuff muscles become irritated and inflamed while passing through the subacromial space beneath the acromion.
 This relatively small space becomes even smaller when the arm is raised in a forward or upward position.
 Repetitive impingement can inflame the tendons and bursa, resulting in the syndrome.